Theming: Criticism

 As perhaps the best known example of theming, the theme park Disneyland has often been a target for criticism.
-In his overwhelmingly negative review, Disneyland and Las Vegas, published in The Nation upon the opening of the park, writer Julian Halevy lamented:
+In his overwhelmingly negative review, "Disneyland and Las Vegas", published in The Nation upon the opening of the park, writer Julian Halevy lamented:

-“As in the Disney movies, the whole world, the universe, and all man’s striving for dominion over self and nature, have been reduced to a sickening blend of cheap formulas packaged to sell…It’s dangerous and offensive.”
+As in the Disney movies, the whole world, the universe, and all man's striving for dominion over self and nature, have been reduced to a sickening blend of cheap formulas packaged to sell ...
+It's dangerous and offensive.

-Noted author Ray Bradbury responded with a letter to the editor, published three years later, titled Not Child Enough:
+Noted author Ray Bradbury responded with a letter to the editor, published three years later, titled "Not Child Enough":

-“The world is full of people who, for intellectual reasons, steadfastly refuse to let go and enjoy themselves…I have a sneaking suspicion, after all is said and done, that Mr. Halevy truly loved Disneyland but is not man enough, or child enough, to admit it.
-I feel sorry for him.”
+The world is full of people who, for intellectual reasons, steadfastly refuse to let go and enjoy themselves ...
+I have a sneaking suspicion, after all is said and done, that Mr. Halevy truly loved Disneyland but is not man enough, or child enough, to admit it.
+I feel sorry for him.

-Another notable criticism of theming, again targeting Disneyland and its guests, can be found in French sociologist Jean Baudrillard’s 1981 treatise Simulacra and Simulation:
+Another notable criticism of theming, again targeting Disneyland and its guests, can be found in French sociologist Jean Baudrillard's 1981 treatise Simulacra and Simulation:

-“Disneyland is presented as imaginary in order to make us believe that the rest is real, whereas all of Los Angeles and the America that surrounds it are no longer real, but belong to the hyperreal order and to the order of simulation…The imaginary of Disneyland is neither true nor false, it is a deterrence machine.”
+Disneyland is presented as imaginary in order to make us believe that the rest is real, whereas all of Los Angeles and the America that surrounds it are no longer real, but belong to the hyperreal order and to the order of simulation ...
+The imaginary of Disneyland is neither true nor false, it is a deterrence machine.

-Along with Baudrillard, the Italian writer Umberto Eco helped develop the idea of “hyperreality,” or the world of "the Absolute Fake," in which imitations don't merely reproduce reality, but try to improve on it.
-Eco traveled to tourist attractions across the United States and wrote frequently about "America's obsession with simulacra and counterfeit reality.”
+Along with Baudrillard, the Italian writer Umberto Eco helped develop the idea of "hyperreality", or the world of "the Absolute Fake", in which imitations do not merely reproduce reality, but try to improve on it.
+Eco traveled to tourist attractions across the United States and wrote frequently about "America's obsession with simulacra and counterfeit reality".

-More recently, concerns have been raised about theming’s role in influencing consumers, sometimes subconsciously, as part of experiential retailing or “shoppertainment.”
-Kim Einhorm, director of Theme Traders, points out that “theming becomes an invisible form of branding.”
-Indeed, because theming has become such a commonplace aspect of so many people’s everyday lives, the public is often unwilling or unable to effectively understand its consequences.
-Some have even argued that the growth of experiential marketing is contributing to a degraded quality of life by eliminating “contemplative time.”
+More recently, concerns have been raised about theming's role in influencing consumers, sometimes subconsciously, as part of experiential retailing or "shoppertainment".
+Kim Einhorm, director of Theme Traders, points out that "theming becomes an invisible form of branding".
+Indeed, because theming has become such a commonplace aspect of so many people's everyday lives, the public is often unwilling or unable to effectively understand its consequences.
+Some have even argued that the growth of experiential marketing is contributing to a degraded quality of life by eliminating "contemplative time".